-- You can use the chat to speak to the entire group or to specifically message Mahlie or Chloe privately (we will discuss the content of private chats with each other). - We prefer to keep private messages at a minimum and cannot actively respond when I am facilitating. - The chat function is not an avenue for crisis intervention or 1:1 therapy support.
-If you wish to speak to Mahlie or Chloe privately you can do this via email or in person (at request) before or after the session begins/ends and we can schedule an individual session.
+- You can use the chat to speak to the entire group or to specifically message Mahlie if there is an emergency. - I prefer to keep private messages at a minimum and cannot actively respond when I am facilitating. - The chat function is not an avenue for crisis intervention or 1:1 therapy support.
+If you wish to speak to Mahlie privately you can do this via email or in person (at request) before or after the session begins/ends and we can schedule an individual session (which will incur a fee).